-Meet 4th Source's Specialty Pharmacy IT Experts at NASP18:
+Meet 4th Source's IT Experts at the 2020 Specialty Pharmacy Summit:

-Over the past fifteen years, 4th Source has worked with many of the largest specialty pharmacy organizations in the world and has delivered tens of millions of dollars in IT cost benefits.
-In addition to full-stack development, QE, informatics, and QA, 4th Source serves multiple areas in specialty pharmacy such as automation, regulatory compliance, system reliability, and manufacturing reporting.
+Over the past fifteen years, 4th Source has worked with many of the largest pharmacy organizations in the world and has delivered tens of millions of dollars in IT cost benefits.
+In addition to full-stack development, QE, informatics, and QA, AN Global serves multiple areas in pharmacy and specialty pharmacy such as automation, regulatory compliance, system reliability, and manufacturing reporting.

 “We were automating before it was on everyone’s radar – because it made sense in many areas.
 Now it’s expected, but if a vendor doesn’t have system-wide experience, and operations experience, they’ll tread water.
 This is why we end up training other vendors with larger clients.
 We’d rather see a project end up as a success by teaming up with another vendor, or managing them, than cost our customers extra time and money – especially in healthcare.”